No longer ‘hidden victims,’ children are dying as virus surges in Indonesia - The Boston Globe

 The country’s health minister, Budi Gunadi Sadikin, has set a goal of 400,000 tests a day.
 But the country has never come close to that figure.
 Last week, the number dipped below 115,000.

-Positive tests are averaging more than 30%, a sign that the virus is spreading rapidly and that not enough tests are being conducted.
-The World Health Organization recommends a positivity rate below 5%.
+Positive tests are averaging more than 30 percent, a sign that the virus is spreading rapidly and that not enough tests are being conducted.
+The World Health Organization recommends a positivity rate below 5 percent.

-“If we evaluate these numbers, this means that the emergency restrictions haven’t been working,” Windhu said.

-Luhut Pandjaitan, the coordinating minister for maritime affairs and investment and perhaps Joko’s most trusted adviser, is leading the country’s COVID-19 response.
-He pledged last week that the government would increase testing and tracing and provide more isolation centers, especially in densely populated neighborhoods.